 Our current interest in computational modeling of photocatalysis led us to a recently discovered photocatalyst radical and its ionic counterpart (Fig. 1).
-Both the mesityl-acridinium salt (Mes-Acr+BF4-, Acs) and its reduced derivative, the radical Mes-Acr· (Acr) are photocatalytically active; moreover the radical, when excited, has a reduction potential equivalent to that of the element Li, i.e. it is a very powerful organic-based reductant.26
+Both the mesityl-acridinium salt (Mes-Acr $^+$ BF $4^-$ , Acs) and its reduced derivative, the radical Mes-Acr $^+$ (Acr) are photocatalytically active; moreover the radical, when excited, has a reduction potential equivalent to that of the element Li, i.e. it is a very powerful organic reductant.

-In this study we simulate the optical spectra of these photocatalysts taking into account the experimental conditions.
+In this study we simulate the optical spectra of these photocatalysts taking into account the experimental conditions (room temperature and acetonitrile as solvent).
 The aim of this study is to devise and test a protocol which is suitable to determine electronic absorption spectra without any experimental input for the simulated line shapes.
 To this end we have designed a multiscale computational strategy: first QM/MM MD simulations have been performed to obtain a sufficiently large set of configurations of the catalysts molecules in explicit solvent (acetonitrile).
 Then, the GSTA method has been used to obtain a quantum corrected ensemble of solvated photocatalyst molecules.
-Finally, the optical spectra of the molecules have been obtained by TDDFT calculations for both the uncorrected and corrected configurations, where only the catalyst molecules have been considered with implicit solvation employing the parameters of the same solvent (acetonitrile).
-Similar multiscale approaches have already been employed to obtain absorption spectra.^{2,12,27-29} Particular attention has been paid to the reconstruction of the final classical and quantum corrected spectra from the individual peaks, because we want to separate the real physical effects of the spectral broadening from the pure mathematical operations such as the smoothing of spike-like spectra to obtain continous function from limited number of data points.
+Finally, the optical spectra of the molecules have been calculated with TDDFT for both the uncorrected and corrected configurations.
+In this step, only configurations of the catalyst molecule taken from the QM/MM trajectories (original or quantumcorrected) have been considered with implicit solvation employing the parameters of the same solvent (acetonitrile).
+Similar multiscale approaches have already been employed to obtain absorption spectra.2,12,29-31 Particular attention has been paid to the reconstruction of the final classical and quantum corrected spectra from the individual peaks, because we want to separate the real physical effects of the spectral broadening from the pure mathematical operations such as the smoothing of spikelike spectra to obtain continous function from limited number of data points.